H4HWV2011/msjarvis-public-docs/thesis/27-heartbeat-and-live-cycles.md

 - Aggregated indicators:
   - Simple combined measures, such as counts of successful checks versus failures over a window, support higher-level judgments about health.

+In practice, these checks include the components that implement retrieval, such as vector search over internal collections, belief-graph queries, and spatial filters, along with the routing layer that ties them together.
+When probes detect increased error rates or latency in these components, the system can temporarily shift to shallower retrieval patterns or simpler workflows until conditions improve.

 Failures or anomalies in these signals can trigger alerts or mode changes.

 ## 27.3 Periodic Narrative Jobs